nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 3. When the deep link is opened in the browser, the user is redirected to NUS WebMail with a draft email and selected recipients.

 #### Current Implementation
 The following sequence diagram shows how the extract emails command works.
+As it is a high-level diagram, `Ui`, `Logic` and `Model` refer to components in ModQuik, rather than classes. `Clipboard` refers to the Java 11 Clipboard class.

 ![ExtractEmailsSequenceDiagram](images/ExtractEmailsSequenceDiagram.png)

+Upon the user issuing the `extract emails` command, an `ExtractEmailCommand` is created.
+This step is not shown in the sequence diagram for breivity.

+When the command is executed, the current list of students shown is retrieved from Model as an ObservableList of students.
+This list is passed to the helper method `generateUrl`, which creates the deeplink required.
+This link is then pasted to the system clipboard via an instance of Clipboard's method `setContent`.

-Note: An alternative is to use a [mailto:](https://en.wikipedia.org/wiki/Mailto) link instead of deep links.
+An alternative is to generate a [mailto:](https://en.wikipedia.org/wiki/Mailto) link instead of deep links.
 However, it seems that Outlook Online does not attach itself as a mailto: handler.

 ### \[Proposed\] Undo/redo feature